-- Zero non-biogenic3 greenhouse gas (GHG) emissions4 specifically from the ironmaking5 process - Ultra-low cradle-to-gate lifecycle GHG emissions emitted per tonne of iron or steel product (< 0.7 tonnes CO2 emitted per tonne of HRC steel) - Process and product scalability of >15 million tonnes - Cost parity with the iron or steel product being displaced - Materials properties consistent with relevant commercial product being displaced - Produced 10 kilograms (kg) of proposed product by project end - A demonstrated production rate of 1 kg/hour by project end
+- Ultra-low cradle-to-gate lifecycle GHG emissions emitted per tonne of iron or steel product (<0.7 tonnes CO2 emitted per tonne of HRC steel) - Process and product scalability of >15 million tonnes - Cost parity with the iron or steel product being displaced - Materials properties consistent with relevant commercial product being displaced - Produced 10 kilograms (kg) of proposed product by project end - A demonstrated production rate of 1 kg/hour by project end

-If successful, novel ironmaking technologies meeting the metrics set forth by the program will enable a reduction of U.S. emissions by over 65 million tonnes (Mt) carbon dioxide emitted (CO_2e) annually ($^21\%$ of U.S. emissions) and global emissions by over 2.9 gigatonnes (Gt) annually ($^5.5\%$ of global emissions).
+If successful, novel ironmaking technologies meeting the metrics set forth by the program will enable a reduction of U.S. emissions by over 65 million tonnes (Mt) carbon dioxide emitted (CO2e) annually (~1% of U.S. emissions) and global emissions by over 2.9 gigatonnes (Gt) annually (5.5 % of global emissions).

-1. Introduction
+1. INTRODUCTION

-The iron and steel industry accounts for around 7% of global greenhouse gas (GHG) emissions and 11% of global carbon dioxide (CO_2) emissions.
-Global steel production has more than doubled between 2000 and 2022 to 1,840 million tonnes (Mt), and worldwide iron and steel demand is projected to rise as much as 40% by 2050.
-U.S. steel production was over 85 Mt in 2021 and accounted for >5% of industry emissions.
-Current blast furnace technologies-responsible for 70% of global iron and steel GHG emissions-require carbon as a reductant,
+The iron and steel industry accounts for around 7% of global greenhouse gas (GHG) emissions and 11% of global carbon dioxide (CO_2) emissions.7 Global steel production has more than doubled between 2000 and 2022 to 1,840 million tonnes (Mt), and worldwide iron and steel demand is projected to rise as much as 40% by 2050.^{8,9} U.S. steel production was over 85 Mt in 2021 and accounted for >5% of industry emissions.10 Current blast furnace technologies responsible for ~70% of global iron and steel GHG emissions-require carbon as a reductant, materials additive, and source of heat.
+The central role of carbon makes this sector particularly difficult to decarbonize.